ahmadhsz/data_projects/README.md

 """
-Some data analysis projects like gathering data, cleaning, analysis and visualising results will be here.
+Some of my data related projects will be here.
+May be some training in learning process or something I've done in my job.
 """